RMBDon/Lazy-Portal-v7-RMTheme-2/README.md

 #### Other files if you like

-<a href="https://rmbdon.github.io/JuanfiMessengerChat/" download> Portal Redirect with Juanfi Messenger Chat</a>
+<a href="https://rmbdon.github.io/JuanfiMessengerChat/"> Portal Redirect with Juanfi Messenger Chat</a>

 ---